amandaguglieri/hackinglife/docs/gobuster.md

 # dir to search for directories
 # -t number of concurrent threads
-# -k to avoid error message about certificate: nvalid certificate: x509: certificate has expired or is not yet valid
+# -k to avoid error message about certificate: invalid certificate: x509: certificate has expired or is not yet valid
 # -x to indicate an extension for the file
 # -w to indicate a dictionary or wordlist